-On July 26, 2012, the Compensation Committee and our Board approved an executive incentive plan for fiscal 2012 covering all of our executive officers.
-Under the plan, the Compensation Committee established Non-GAAP Net Loss; individualized objectives relating to ending cash balance, revenue, gross profit, operating expense, operating income, operating cash flow, orders, and internal recordable injury rate and retention rate measurements; and individual contributions to our financial and non-financial objectives as the performance metrics for the payment of cash bonus awards for fiscal 2012.
+On July 31, 2014, the Compensation Committee and our Board approved an executive incentive plan for fiscal 2014 covering all of our executive officers.
+Under the plan, the Compensation Committee established Non-GAAP Net Loss; individualized objectives relating to ending cash balance, revenues, operating expenses and orders; and individual contributions to our financial and non-financial objectives as the performance metrics for the payment of cash bonus awards for fiscal 2014.
 For each executive officer, the Compensation Committee assigned the following weighting to each such metric:

-- our company's Non-GAAP Net Loss for fiscal 2012 as compared to the established target 40%; - the executive's achievement of individual measurable objectives during fiscal 2012 as determined by our Board (in the case of our chief executive officer) or the Compensation Committee, which varied among the executive officers 40%; and - the executive's overall contribution during fiscal 2012 toward the achievement of our company's financial and non-financial objectives 20%.
+- our company's Non-GAAP Net Loss for fiscal 2014 as compared to the established target 40%; - the executive's achievement of individual measurable objectives during fiscal 2014 as determined by our Board (in the case of our chief executive officer) or the Compensation Committee 40%; and - the executive's overall contribution during fiscal 2014 toward the achievement of our company's financial and non-financial objectives 20%.

-Under the terms of the fiscal 2012 executive incentive plan, the Compensation Committee designated for each named executive officer a target cash bonus amount between 50% and 100% of such named executive officer's then current base salary.
+Under the terms of the fiscal 2014 executive incentive plan, the Compensation Committee designated for each named executive officer a target cash bonus amount between 50% and 100% of such named executive officer's then current base salary.
 The amount of the target cash bonus award paid to each named executive officer could have been less than or greater than the executive's target cash bonus incentive, with the amount capped at 156% of the target cash bonus amount.
-If less than a specified percentage, generally 80% (but, in the case of the Non-GAAP Net Loss metric, 70%), of a particular quantitative objective was achieved, no payment was received with respect to that component of the bonus plan.
+If less than a specified percentage, ranging from 80% - 90%, of a particular quantitative objective was achieved, no payment was received with respect to that objective in the bonus plan.

-The following table sets forth each named executive officer's target cash bonus for fiscal 2012:
+The following table sets forth each named executive officer's annual cash bonus award opportunities for fiscal 2014 at minimum, threshold, target and maximum: